Skip to main content

 Rhino is an ES3+ engine in Java.

-The Standalone scripts can be parsed and evaluated in a Rhino context.
+The SheetJS Standalone scripts can be parsed and evaluated in a Rhino context.

 This demo wraps workbooks and sheets into separate Java classes.
 The final result is a JAR.

-Rhino does not support Uint8Array, so certain formats like NUMBERS cannot be parsed or written from Rhino JS code!
+Rhino does not support Uint8Array, so NUMBERS files cannot be read or written.

 Integration Details